× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 • It takes 3.5 seconds to place and another 3.5 to set up;

-• its range is 50/75 meters;
+• Its range is 50/75 meters;

-• it uses a special type of ammunition that you create, and that you have 10 of at the time of creation;
+• It uses a special type of ammunition that you create, and that you have 10 of at the time of creation;

-• over the course of a day’s rest, you can use tinkering tools or gunsmithing tools to create an amount of ammunition for the Turret equal to your INT score, or ¼ as much (rounded appropriately, up if half) over the course of a night’s rest;
+• Over the course of a day’s rest, you can use tinkering tools or gunsmithing tools to create an amount of ammunition for the Turret equal to your INT score, or ¼ as much (rounded appropriately, up if half) over the course of a night’s rest;

-• it weighs 30 pounds.
+• It weighs 30 pounds.

 Your Artifice will be upgraded at 5th, 10th, 15th, and 20th level, unless you decide to create another at one of those levels.